 Small Business Innovation Research (SBIR) and Technology Transfer (STTR) funding is available to companies with 500 or fewer employees; it is designed to stimulate high-technology innovation and facilitate the commercialization of scientific and technological discoveries.
 According to the National Science Foundation, "a high value indicates that small business firms in a state are doing cutting-edge development work that attracts federal support."
-When compared to competitor states and the U.S. average, Kentucky has consistently lagged behind-but this appears to be changing.
+When compared to competitor states and the U.S. average, Kentucky has consistently lagged behind.
 Since the mid-2000s, SBIR/STTR funding as a percentage of gross domestic product has been steadily increasing in Kentucky.
-However, as the figure shows, Kentucky's \$97.6 per \$1 million in state gross domestic product during the 2018-2021 period is still well below the U.S. (\$173.5) and competitor states (\$155.1).
+However, as the figure shows, Kentucky's \$100.1 per \$1 million in state gross domestic product during the 2020-2022 period is still well below the U.S. (\$172.7) and competitor states (\$155.6).